brandonbloom/test2/README.md

 Test2 is a modular, composable testing lib for Clojure.

-It has a single SPEC, and any functions which conform to the spec can be used.

-You can use any assertion functions that conform

-Test2 is to testing as Ring is to web apps.

-This lib is mostly just a SPEC (ring-style) with a few helper functions and default implementations.
-The goal is that anyone can write new third-party peices that fit into this to do cool new things.
+It has a ring-like [SPEC](SPEC), so that different parts can be changed out for alternatives.
+For example, if you want a different reporter function, you can write one or use another reporter lib that conforms to this spec.

 Coming from clojure.test?
 Midje?
 Speclj?
 [Read here](#coming-from-other-libs) to see how test2 can help you.